 There are only eight reasons an employer can turn down your request, and you are able to appeal if you feel you have been discriminated against.
 If your request is turned down for reasonable reasons, then you will have to wait 12 months before submitting another request.

-By giving as much notice as possible, your employer will be much more likely to respond positively to your request.
+By providing work-life balance, your employer will be much more likely to respond positively to your request.